📘 MERCED COUNTY CEDS 2025–2030

 5. IMPLEMENTATION PLAN

-Launch UC + AFSCME + Merced College workforce council
+Begin UC + AFSCME + Merced College Workforce Council

 Expand Castle manufacturing zone